shivannis/xandr-docs-public/xandr-docs/articles/monetize/cross-device-targeting-and-measurement.md

 ---
-title : Microsoft Monetize - Targeting and Measurement (Cross-Device) description : Learn how Cross-device targeting and measurement can be used to tie together events or actions for a unique individual that occur on different devices. ms.date : 10/28/2023
+title: Microsoft Monetize - Targeting and Measurement (Cross-Device)
+description: Learn how Cross-device targeting and measurement can be used to tie together events or actions for a unique individual that occur on different devices. ms.date: 10/28/2023
 ---